Kutchan Station

 Kutchan Station (倶知安駅, Kutchan-eki) is a railway station on the Hakodate Main Line in Kutchan, Hokkaido, Japan.
 It is operated by JR Hokkaido and has the station number "S23".
 The station is also planned to become a station of the Hokkaido Shinkansen between Oshamambe and Shin-Otaru that is scheduled to open in 2031.

 Lines

 The station is served by the Hakodate Main Line and is located 193.3 km from the start of the line at Hakodate.
 Both local and the Rapid Niseko Liner services stop at the station.

-When the Hokkaido Shinkansen opens in the spring of 2031, the Hakodate Main Line will be truncated and the section of track between Oshamabe Station and Otaru Station will be abolished.
+When the Hokkaido Shinkansen opens in the spring of 2031, the Hakodate Main Line will be truncated and the section of track between Oshamambe and Otaru will be abolished.
 This will leave Kutchan Station with no conventional line and only the Shinkansen will serve it.